 Les Choeurs De L'armee Rouge

-Les Choeurs De L'Armée Rouge, also known as The Red Army Choir, is a legendary Russian ensemble specializing in powerful choral and folk music backed by a full orchestra and dancers.
-Originating from the Soviet Union, this collective became a global phenomenon, selling millions of records worldwide and performing for heads of state and packed arenas across Europe and beyond.
+Les Choeurs De L'armée Rouge, also known as The Red Army Choir, is a world-renowned Russian ensemble specializing in powerful military choral and folk music.
+Originating from the Soviet Union, the group achieved global fame for its stirring performances, selling millions of records and performing sold-out tours in prestigious international venues.

 Early career